emily-chan/Haskell-Blog/BNFC-Installation.md

 Next, run
 `echo "1+2*3" | ./TestCalc`

-which should return an abstract syntax tree
+where `TestCalc` is the parser and should return an abstract syntax tree:
 ```
 Parse Successful!